 A Health Services Agreement was entered into with the Dominican Social Insurance Agency, on May 20, 2011, (in its capacity as the Health and Safety Workers Compensation Administrator).
-This agreement is automatically renewable annually and remains current.

 On April 19, 2013 Premier DR entered into a contract for Administration of Complimentary Plans and Voluntary Prepaid and Special Complimentary Plans with ARS Humano S.A. which also carries an automatic renewal.